vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 but are all those that are manifested \( *praka ṭ a* \).
 The other ones form seven groups: Guptatara \(very secret\), Sampradaya \(traditional\), Kulakaula, Nigarbha, Rahasya \(hidden\), Atirahasya \(very hidden\), and Parāpararahasya.
 This makes eight groups in all, which are to be found, under the same or under diff erent names, in many Tantric Śaiva traditions.
 We shall meet these Yoginīs later, in *śl* .
 113–155 of this chapter, distributed in the diff erent parts of the *śrīcakra* , from the outer square to the central triangle

-The Dīadds that since the adept must fi rst perform an inner, purely mental worship, he must meditate on the *śrīcakra* “made of all the *tattvas* ” as being his own body and perform a worship on his head with the *mūlamantra* of the Yoginis.
+The Dī adds that since the adept must fi rst perform an inner, purely mental worship, he must meditate on the *śrīcakra* “made of all the *tattvas* ” as being his own body and perform a worship on his head with the *mūlamantra* of the Yoginis.

 He will then proceed by removing the internal obstacles: